dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 {% endraw %}
 {% endhighlight %}

   * Alternative MDV conditional and listing constructs.
-Instead of using a `<template>` tags, you will be able to use `instantiate` and `iterate` attributes directly on any element.
-This is important because in some parts of the HTML is not valid to write `<template>` tags.
+Instead of using `<template>` tags, you will be able to use `instantiate` and `iterate` attributes directly on any element.
+This is important because `<template>` tags aren't valid in all parts of the HTML.
 For example, this feature will make it possible to iterate on table rows and cells.

 ## Tools for using Dart web components {#tools}

-We are making several tools available to make it easy to create and deploy projects that use Dart web components.
-We have a compiler tool that can be run offline to generate efficient code for your components.
+Several tools will help you create and deploy projects that use Dart web components.
+A compiler tool can be run offline to generate efficient code for your components.
 The generated code will try to use the native features available in browsers, but otherwise it will resort to other techniques to ensure that the semantics of Dart web components are the same everywhere.

+Both Dartium and Dart Editor will have support for Dart web components, providing you with a smooth edit/refresh cycle.
-We have added integration with the Dart editor, so that changes to source files can be compiled automatically in the background.
-We are also developing an extension for Dartium that will be able to compile components on the fly as you load them.
-Both the editor and Dartium integration will provide you with a smooth edit/refresh cycle.
+In Dart Editor, changes to HTML and Dart source files can be compiled automatically in the background.
+An extension for Dartium will compile components on the fly as you load them.

-More details about our tools will be available soon.
+More details about these tools will be available soon.

 ## More information {#more-info}